 So you’ve finally decided which of your newest photography adventures are worthy of being printed and decided on a frame to show off your artwork.
-Are you going to mat it?
+Are you going to choose matted or unmatted photo print finish?
 Deciding to mat or not to mat is sometimes a more difficult choice than it seems on the outside; on the one hand, matted artwork makes it obvious at a glance that you put a lot of effort into your photo framing, but on the other hand, you don’t want to distract from your photos.
-There are no hard and fast rules for matting digital photography, but there are some rules of thumb that you might find helpful.
+There are no hard and fast rules when choosing between matted and unmatted photo print, but there are some rules of thumb that you might find helpful.

 It’s more modern not to mat.